GPT-4

 Generative Pre-trained Transformer 4 (GPT-4) is a large language model developed by OpenAI and the fourth in its series of GPT foundation models.

-GPT-4 is more capable than its predecessor GPT-3.5 and followed by its successor GPT-5.
+GPT-4 is preceded by GPT-3.5 and followed by its successor GPT-5.
 GPT-4V is a version of GPT-4 that can process images in addition to text.
 OpenAI has not revealed technical details and statistics about GPT-4, such as the precise size of the model.

 An early version of GPT-4 was integrated by Microsoft into Bing Chat, launched in February 2023.
 GPT-4 was released in ChatGPT in March 2023, and removed in 2025.
 GPT-4 is still available in OpenAI's API.

-GPT-4, as a generative pre-trained transformer (GPT), was first trained to predict the next token for a large amount of text (both public data and "data licensed from third-party providers").
-Then, it was fine-tuned for human alignment and policy compliance, notably with reinforcement learning from human feedback (RLHF).

 Background

 OpenAI introduced the first GPT model (GPT-1) in 2018, publishing a paper called "Improving Language Understanding by Generative Pre-Training", which was based on the transformer architecture and trained on a large corpus of books.
 The next year, they introduced GPT-2, a larger model that could generate coherent text.
-In 2020, they introduced GPT-3, a model with over 100 times as many parameters as GPT-2, that could perform various tasks with few examples.
+In 2020, they introduced GPT-3, a model with over 100 times as many parameters as GPT-2.
 GPT-3 was further improved into GPT-3.5, which was used to create the chatbot product ChatGPT.

-Rumors claim that GPT-4 has 1.76 trillion parameters, which was first estimated by the speed it was running and by George Hotz.